j2store/userguide/paypal_payment_plugin.md

 The URL to your logo so.
 This image will be displayed on the top of PayPal's checkout page instead of your merchant name.

 >WARNING!
-It must be an HTTPS URL or your clients will receive warnings about insecure content.
+It must be an HTTPS URL, otherwise your clients will receive warnings about insecure content.

 This is an optional parameter.